cdracm/cdracm.github.io/README.md

 - [Hard and Rigid is better than Soft and Limp](/_posts/2025-12-16-hard.md)

-  A long and exhausting chase after an annoying bug
+  A failure involving an overly complex datastructure leading to the long and exhausting chase after an annoying bug.